Ozero4/ed25519/readme.md

-All code is pure ANSI C without any dependencies, except for the random seed generation which uses standard OS cryptography APIs (`CryptGenRandom` on Windows, `/dev/urandom` on nix).
+All code is pure ANSI C without any dependencies, except for the random seed generation which uses standard OS cryptography APIs (`CryptGenRandom` on Windows, `/dev/urandom` on Unix).
 If you wish to be entirely portable define `ED25519_NO_SEED`.
 This disables the `ed25519_create_seed` function, so if your application requires key generation you must supply your own seeding function (which is simply a 256 bit (32 byte) cryptographic random number generator).